• Skip to primary navigation

 Mini-Gingerbread Houses

 These are adorable and just the right size for everyone to have their own little gingerbread house to build, decorate and eat.
-You'll need to get a special cookie cutter but once you've got it, this will become a family tradition everyone can look forward to each year.
+You'll need to get a special cookie cutter or here is another similar cookie cutter to make gingerbread houses.
 This recipe is delicious using any shape cookie.

 Print Rate Pin Recipe